- ›› Eras and Sub-Eras : World War I

 The Electoral College consists of 538 electors, who are representatives typically chosen by the candidate’s political party, though some state laws differ.
 Each state’s number of electors is based on its congressional delegation (one for each member in the House of Representatives and one for each member in the Senate).
 Currently, a total of 270 electoral votes is required to win the presidency.Prior to the 1804 election the first runner-up became vice president, as spelled out in the US Constitution.
 As a...

 This unit is part of Gilder Lehrman’s series of Common Core State Standards–based teaching resources.
 These units were written to enable students to understand, summarize, and analyze original texts of historical significance.
 Students will demonstrate this knowledge by writing summaries of selections from the original document and, by the end of the unit, articulating their understanding of the complete document by answering questions in an argumentative writing style to fulfill the Common Core State Standards....

 A carefully crafted lesson has a well-defined focus and framework as well as a clearly stated purpose.
 The lesson should present students with an issue that is phrased as a problem to be solved or a thought-provoking question to be analyzed and assessed.
-Effective lessons do not merely cover content and information; they present pupils with opportunities to discover ideas, explanations, and plausible solutions as well as develop informed, well-...
+By using these questions students can learn to think critically and develop positions and viewpoints.